 ICECREAM trial results published

-The results of the ICECREAM study have been published in the journal Clinical Colorectal Cancer.
+The results of the ICECREAM trial have been published in the journal Clinical Colorectal Cancer.
 The trial investigated the efficacy of the drug cetuximab (taken alone) compared with cetuximab when combined with irinotecan (combination therapy) in metastatic colorectal cancer patients that are resistant to current treatment.

 Selected patients had quadruple wild-type mutations, including KRAS, NRAS, BRAF, or P13KCA exon 20).
 This phase II trial randomly assigned the treatment to enrolled patients.